storpool/python-storpool/README.rst

 7.2.0
 -----

+- add `six` as a runtime dependency; it has been used for years, but we got away with `confget` pulling it in; this is no longer the case
 - add the optional `override_config` string-to-string dict parameter to the `spconfig.SPConfig` constructor to avoid reading any configuration files and use the specified values instead